A WICKED AND FAITHLESS GENERATION

 10 and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.

-Beloved, it is unscriptural, unwise and dangerous to seek after miracles, signs and wonders, and to draw a general conclusion that God is present wherever and whenever you see great miracles, signs and wonders.
+Beloved, it is unscriptural, unwise and dangerous to seek after miracles, signs and wonders, and to draw a general conclusion that God is present wherever and whenever great miracles, signs and wonders are happening.

 There are many false apostles and prophets in the world today who perform great miracles, signs and wonders, but not by God’s Spirit (Rev. 16:13-14).
 There are also many churches today where great miracles, signs and wonders are happening daily, but not by the power of God.